-In cooperation with the mandates of the DOH, all SLPS employees, onsite partners, and contractors must be tested for COVID-19 prior to reporting to work within 14 days of their report date.
-Testing will take place either on site at the District or, at DOH-approved locations at no cost to the individual.
+In cooperation with the mandates of the DOH, all SLPS employees, onsite partners, and contractors were tested for COVID-19 prior to reporting to school at the beginning of the 2021-2022 school year.
+Testing was available on-site at the District and at other DOH-approved locations at no cost to the individual.
+Written verification of a negative test was required before reporting to any District school or facility to restart school.